Lesson 7: Real-World Applications of the Model Context Protocol

 Rather than attempting to connect everything immediately, successful organizations begin with specific, high-value processes where bringing together information from multiple systems would solve an immediate problem.

-Example: A financial services company started by connecting their AI to customer account data and transaction history.
-Once this proved valuable, they expanded to risk assessment and compliance systems.
-This focused approach delivered quick wins and built organizational confidence.
+Example: A financial services company can start by connecting their AI to customer account data and transaction history.
+Once this is proven to be valuable (remember our key takeaway in the previous lesson to scale gradually!), they can expand to risk assessment and compliance systems.
+This focused approach can take a while to get up to speed, but it can result in quick wins and build lasting organizational confidence.

 Follow Progressive Automation